 Routine inspections are done during the lease, ideally while the tenant is around.
-These inspections enable the landlord or property manager to examine the property to ensure that everything is in excellent condition.
+These inspections enable the landlord or the property management service provider to examine the property to ensure that everything is in excellent condition.
 It also lets you spot issues that need immediate attention.

 Before conducting a routine inspection, remember to give your tenant advance notice.
 State laws vary in terms of the minimum amount of notice that you should give your tenants.
 For example, Florida state requires landlords to notify their tenants at least twelve hours before entering the property.
 On the other hand, California law compels landlords to give their tenants forty-eight hours’ notice.